Bradley-Stradling/Linux_Deb_Box/README.txt

 Aliases and scripts for my linux debian bash user enviroment set-up imported via "Deploy_Setup.sh".

-Why do something manually if it can be automated.
-If you have to do it more than 1 time, the effort to automate it is often worth it.

 Unlicense applies to all files that are tagged with it directly in this repository.
 Links to websites are not my sites in any manner.